PierreDV/alien_invasion/README.md

 # Alien Invasion

-A 'Space Invaders' clone based off the tutorial found in Eric Matthes' 'Python Crash Course'.
+A 'Space Invaders' clone based on the tutorial found in Eric Matthes' 'Python Crash Course'.

 ## Setup Instructions